LET THE HATE FLOW THROUGH YOU

 After retiring from the NFL bitter as hell because he was never given his due in that league, Walker directed his hatred towards Russian Roulette and MMA, luckily winning at both (he is 2-0 in MMA with 2 wins by TKO, both at 48 years of age).
 Still unsatisfied with breaking every human being he’s ever met in half, Walker is contemplating a return to the NFL, claiming that he’s still running a 4.3 40-yard dash, at 6’1″ and 220 lbs., which would make him incredibly competitive even at age 55.

 RUN THROUGH EVERYTHING STANDING IN MY WAY; RUN THROUGH EVERYONE STANDING IN MY WAY

-Interestingly, that trope describes Walker perfectly (had he not broken his trigger finger his hate might have driven him to commit unspeakable (or unspeakably awesome, depending on your perspective)) atrocities, thereby turning him into a villain.
-No matter what the outcome, however, hatred is for heroes and villains a motivator that drives them harder than a godawful John Cusack movie, and keeps them going in spite of any and all setbacks, pitfalls, or calamities.
+Interestingly, that trope describes Walker perfectly.
+Had he not broken his trigger finger his hate might have driven him to commit unspeakable (or unspeakably awesome, depending on your perspective)) atrocities.
+Thereby turning him into a villain.
+No matter what the outcome, however, hatred is for heroes and villains.
+A motivator that drives them harder than a godawful John Cusack movie.
+Keeps them going despite any and all setbacks, pitfalls, or calamities.

 “Love is a fine cushion to rest upon, but only hate can make you a better person.”